adamglang/weather-monitoring-api/readme.md

 ## Setup and run

-- Make sure docker is installed on your machine, then from the root directory run the following command to start the containers: `docker-compose up -d --build` once all the images build and start the endpoints should be accessable on `http://localhost:3000`
+1. ####  Make sure docker is installed on your machine, then from the root directory run the following command to start the containers: `docker-compose up -d --build` once all the images build and start the endpoints should be accessable on `http://localhost:3000`
-- Make a POST request to http://localhost:3000/auth/login with the following payload to get a token (I used postman for this):
+2. #### Make a POST request to http://localhost:3000/auth/login with the following payload to get a token (I used postman for this) This should send back your authentication token which you'll add to the authentication header as a Bearer Token for all subsequent requests.
 ```json
 {
     "username": "admin",